How to Deal with Non-Compliant Annuities During the Medicaid Planning Process

 If your annuity is non-compliant, you have three options: surrender, exchange or sell it.

-Tax deferred annuities sit and accumulate unpaid and have dividends or interest a guaranteed rate of return.
-The annuitant has access to the cash value and can make withdrawals (there may be penalties for doing so depending on terms of annuity).
-If surrendered prior to maturity, the income and taxes must be paid and funds received are treated as an asset.
-You can use a 1035 tax exchange and transition this annuity to a Medicaid approved annuity.
+Tax-deferred annuities sit and accumulate unpaid, and may pay dividends or interest or offer a guaranteed rate of return.
+The annuitant has access to the cash value and can make withdrawals (subject to penalties, depending on the annuity’s terms).
+If surrendered prior to maturity, the income and taxes must be paid, and funds received are treated as an asset.
+You can use a 1035 tax exchange and transition this annuity to a Medicaid-approved annuity.
 Here is an important point.
 You can spread the income tax due over a period of years to avoid a large tax hit.
-A 1035 tax exchange does not negate, however, any surrender charges.
+A 1035 tax exchange, however, does not negate any surrender charges.

 Immediate annuities provide a stream of income over a specified term using a block of invested money.
-If irrevocable and non-assignable, it is considered an investment to Medicaid.
+If irrevocable and non-assignable, it is considered an investment in Medicaid.
 If nothing can be done about this asset, meaning it cannot be assigned or sold, a hardship argument to Medicaid should be made since you can’t sell it; you can’t get or do anything for it.
-Medicaid will likely still treat it as a resource and assess either a penalty period or deny the Medicaid application for being over the $2000 resource limit.
-See my discussion about Medicaid resources and financial eligibility for Medicaid (click here).
+Medicaid will likely still treat it as a resource and either assess a penalty period or deny the Medicaid application for exceeding the $2000 resource limit.
+See my discussion of Medicaid resources and financial eligibility for Medicaid (click here).

 However, most immediate annuities are revocable and assignable, meaning you can sell them.
 There is a secondary market for these immediate annuities.
-Once purchased, these annuities may or may not be surrendered and the purchaser will only have access to its stream of income (monthly or quarterly payment) but not block of cash.
-Many families will sell their annuity to other family members once value is established but it isn’t done very often.
+Once purchased, these annuities may or may not be surrendered, and the purchaser will have access only to their stream of income (monthly or quarterly payments), not to a lump sum.
+Many families will sell their annuity to other family members once the value is established, but it isn’t done very often.

 When valuing the annuity for sale, it is assumed that today’s dollars are worth more than future dollars.
 A purchaser will value the annuity based on its present value since payments would be in today’s dollars.
 T-value software is what most secondary companies use to value annuities.
 The present value is discounted because payments are made over time and in future dollars.
 The higher the discount rate, the less valuable to annuitize.

-When valuing, you should look for fair market value by getting 2-3 offers to show Medicaid that it is being sold at fair market value in order to avoid divestment penalty.
+When valuing, you should obtain 2-3 offers to demonstrate that it is being sold at fair market value, to avoid a divestment penalty.

-At Hanlon Niemann & Wright, we can assist our clients with the sale of their annuity as we work with companies that write immediate annuities.
+At Hanlon Niemann & Wright, we can assist our clients with the sale of their annuities by working with companies that issue immediate annuities.

-For a low cost consultation on Medicaid eligibility and the Medicaid application process, contact Fredrick P. Niemann toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+For a low-cost consultation on Medicaid eligibility and the Medicaid application process, contact Fredrick P. Niemann at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Applying for Medicaid Attorney